RaffiBienz/arborizer/README.md

 ### Execute script
 - If desired, adjust further settings in config.R (at least python_path, see Setup Python).
 - Open main.R and set the working directory to the arborizer folder.
-- Run main.R (in a shell or via RStudio)
+- Run main.R (in a shell or via RStudio).
 - Check the result folder for the output.

 ## Performance